Top 6 Low-Cost New Forest Activities for families!

 Natural Art

 Let their creativity flourish with some natural art.
 You can only use natural items you can find nearby.
 A self portrait made with a collage of leaves?
 A mosaic created with twigs and stones?
 A miniature castle made with sticks?
 Let their creativity run wild!
-Try taking a walk in Boldrewood to see the deer for some inspiration!
+Try taking a walk in Bolderwood to see the deer for some inspiration!

 Poohsticks